-- 4. Students are required to take one on-call hour and one intake hour per week, which will be scheduled by the Psychology Clinic staff.
-Please note that an Incomplete in Practicum means that you are required to continue on-call and intake hours in the summer until your Clinic requirements are complete.
-Students will use their time most efficiently if they are prepared to do required reading, case management, etc. during scheduled on-call and intake hours as, oftentimes, no clients will be calling or scheduled during those hours.
-These client contact and paperwork expectations in addition to weekly participation in group (i.e., Practicum Team) and individual supervision, mean that students are expected to spend a minimum of eight to ten hours per week in practicum activities at the Psychology Clinic; the actual minimum number will be determined by number of regular weekly clients, whether you are working with an assessment client, and how wisely you use time that is freed-up by a client cancelation, 'no-shows', or quiet intake and on-call hours.
-It is wise to create a schedule that allows for more than that minimum number of hours as time needed for assessment, case management, independent reading, etc. may add several hours to your schedule in a given week.
-Be sure to speak with your supervisor if time needed for case management for a particular client(s) is taking up so much time that your caseload should not be as high as four clients per week. - 5.
-Participate in the Psychology Clinic team meetings.
+- 4. Client contact and paperwork expectations, in addition to weekly participation in group (i.e., Practicum Team) and individual supervision, mean that students are expected to spend a minimum of eight to ten hours per week in practicum activities at the Psychology Clinic; the actual minimum number will be determined by number of regular weekly clients, whether you are working with an assessment client, and how wisely you use time that is freed-up by a client cancelation, or 'no-shows.'
+It is wise to create a schedule that allows for more than that minimum number of hours as time needed for assessment, case management, independent reading, etc. may add several hours to your schedule in a given week. - Participate in the Psychology Clinic team meetings.
 Teams meet on Wednesdays, 9-10:50 AM.
-The Practicum team meetings are considered group supervision and students will log approximately 60 hours of group supervision during their 2nd year.

-- 6. Students must log 30 hours of individual supervision from their faculty team supervisor in the Psychology Clinic (i.e., one 50-minute hour of individual supervision per week), unless trouble building a caseload allows for shorter supervision sessions early in the year. - 7.
+The Practicum team meetings are considered group supervision and students will log approximately 60 hours of group supervision during their 2nd year. - 6.
+Students must log 30 hours of individual supervision from their faculty team supervisor in the Psychology Clinic (i.e., one 50-minute hour of individual supervision per week), unless trouble building a caseload allows for shorter supervision sessions early in the year. - 7.
 Students must prepare for all individual and group supervision of counseling and/or assessment clients by taking time to reflect on their most pressing needs, as it will rarely feel like there is enough supervision time for all the questions you have and the client(s) you want to show or discuss.
-Make sure you know what 'being prepared' means to your supervisors, as expectations vary across people, supervisory styles, etc. - 8.
-Students who receive an Incomplete in Psyc6820/30 at the end of the Spring of their 2nd year are required to continue with their on-call and intake duties at the Clinic through the 10-week summer term. - 3.
-10-week Summer Practicum (PSYC 6820 [3 cr.]) as a rising 3rd year (revised Summer 2007, 2009, 2010, 2014, 2019)
+Make sure you know what 'being prepared' means to your supervisors, as expectations vary across people, supervisory styles, etc. - Students will receive an Incomplete in Psyc6820/30 at the end of the Fall or Spring semester of their 2nd year if they have not completed the required assessment reports. - 3.
+10-week Summer Practicum (PSYC 6820 [3 cr.]) as a rising 3rd year (revised SU 2007, 2009, 2010, 2014, 2019, 2025)